tstenvold/EmailPaySlip/README.md

 # EmailPaySlip
-A crude python script to read a pdf, split it, password it, and send out the payslips by email to employees
+A crude Windows Python script to read a multipage pdf, split it, password it, and send out the payslips by email to employees